 Improving Crystallized intelligence

 It’s easy to increase crystallized intelligence.
-Anyone can do it — just add to your knowledge base.
+Anyone can do it by just adding to their knowledge base.
 In-depth education or specialized training in fields like the arts, dance, psychology, law, literature, and electronics will improve crystallized intelligence.

 What if you are not interested in furthering your education or training?
 Spend some time each day learning something new.
 Study trivia facts.
 Read books on subjects that interest you.
 Check out blog posts and articles.